Connect with others who understand.

 • A nutritional deficiency of folic acid, protein, or iron

-People with MS may be at a higher risk of developing rheumatoid arthritis, so they should consult a doctor to rule this condition out first.
+People with MS may be at a higher risk of developing rheumatoid arthritis, so they should see a doctor to rule this condition out first.
 After that, a registered dietitian may be needed to evaluate their diet and make sure they are getting enough folic acid, protein, and iron.

 Yellow Nail Syndrome